City Baking Guide

 Winter

-Indoor heating can lower humidity and dry dough surfaces faster.
-Keep resting dough covered.
+Indoor heating can lower humidity and dry dough surfaces faster, so covered rests matter more than many Boise bakers expect.

 Spring

-Temperature swings can shift proof speed.
-Use dough expansion cues over fixed times.
+Temperature swings can shift proof speed, so use dough expansion cues over fixed times and make smaller liquid changes first.

 Summer

-Warm kitchens accelerate fermentation, so shorten proof windows to prevent over-expansion.
+Warm kitchens accelerate fermentation, so shorten proof windows to prevent over-expansion, especially in sourdough and enriched dough.

 Fall

-Denser loaves and seasonal quick breads need earlier center checks to avoid underbaked middles.
+Denser loaves and seasonal quick breads need earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Boise, Idaho